fastlane/docs/docs/codesigning/troubleshooting.md

 # Debugging codesigning issues

 This guide will help you resolve the most common code signing errors.
+In general, make sure to read the **complete** output when something goes wrong, in particular the very top and the very bottom of the build output.
+You'll always get access to the raw `xcodebuild` output, make sure to analyze it, as _fastlane_ can only assist with helping you resolve problems.

 ## Error message